balena-io/balena-cli/doc/cli.markdown

 ## version

-Display version information for the balena CLI and/or Node.js.
+Display version information for balenaCLI and/or Node.js.

 The --json option is recommended when scripting the output of this command, because the JSON format is less likely to change and it better represents